uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="logs"></a>
 #### Logs

-In addition to printing output from the application to the command line, the Fantasy Football Metrics Weekly Report also logs all of the same output to [out.log](logs/out.log), which you can view at any time to see output from past runs of the application.
+In addition to printing output from the application to the command line, the Fantasy Football Metrics Weekly Report also logs all the same output to [out.log](logs/out.log), which you can view at any time to see output from past runs of the application.

 <a name="yahoo"></a>
 #### Yahoo